 Working papers (also known as discussion papers, research papers, and briefing papers) are used to encourage discussion and share ideas about a topic within a particular community.
 Some working papers may be in the pre-publication stage, so have been submitted to a journal but have not yet been accepted.

 We’re often asked in MIRC how to reference working papers as they don’t fall into the standard item types.
-Here’s our guidance on how to reference a working paper using the Harvard style used at Cranfield University:
+Here’s our guidance on how to reference a working paper using the Author-date style used at Cranfield University:

 What to include in the reference: